Table of Contents

 View on Amazon.com ➜

-A trendy and comfortable swimsuit cover up is a necessary part of your packing list for Brazil.
-Be aware that Brazilians like to show a lot of skin on the beach, and if you opt for a Brazilian-style swimsuit without much coverage, you may feel more comfortable covering up from time to time.
+A trendy and comfortable swimsuit cover-up is a necessary part of your packing list for Brazil.
+Be aware that Brazilians like to show a lot of skin on the beach, and if you opt for a Brazilian-style swimsuit without much coverage, you may feel more comfortable covering up occasionally.
+This option is the perfect blend of carefree and elegant.

 Wander-Agio-Swimsuit-Sleeve-Coverups